sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/postgres-installation/README.md

 You can now connect to `imdb` with a database connection tool like `pg` or a CLI tool like `psql`.

+## Watch Out!

+The `sudo -u postgres` command run `createdb` as the `postgres` user on your computer.
+This user is added during the PostgreSQL installation, and by default is the only user allowed to issue commands to the databse.

 ## Additional Resources

 | Resource | Description |